mkrd/DictDataBase/README.md

 joe = DDB.at("users", key="Joe").read()
 joe == user_data_dict["Joe"] # True
 ```

+> Note: Doing a partial read like with `DDB.at("users", key="Joe").read()` will return
+> the value of the key at the outermost indentation level if the key appears in the
+> file multiple times.

 It is also possible to only read a subset of keys based on a filter callback:

 ```python